ANewSmurf/LSV-Polars-Chart/README.md

 ## Related repositories
-The dedicated data files such as the boat polars, the races have been moved to the [VRPolarsChartData](https://github.com/toxcct/VRPolarsChartData) GitHub repository.
+The dedicated data files such as the boat polars, the races have been moved to the [LSV Backend Server](https://vro.civis.net).
 When investigating on a particuliar issue, please check to gather the latest data files, and check if the bug is related to the application source code or related to the data.
 If the bug is not yet created/documented, then make sure to create the issue on the right repository.

 ## Copyright and license
-Code and documentation Copyright 2017–2020 [VRPolarsChart Authors](https://github.com/toxcct/VRPolarsChart/graphs/contributors).
+Code and documentation Copyright 2017–2020 [VRPolarsChart Authors](https://github.com/ANewSmurf/LSV-Polars-Chart/graphs/contributors).
-Code and docs released under the [GNU General Public License v3.0](https://github.com/toxcct/VRPolarsChart/blob/main/LICENSE).
+Code and docs released under the [GNU General Public License v3.0](https://github.com/ANewSmurf/LSV-Polars-Chart/blob/main/LICENSE).